weyCC81/ch.digicomp.MS-203T00-Microsoft-365-Messaging/Instructions/Labs/LAB_AK_07_Lab06_Ex1_Roles_and_Permissions.md

     with a password of **Pa55w.rd**.

-2. The Microsoft Edge browser should still be open from Lab 4 where you were logged into Microsoft 365 as Nestor Wilke and you had the Office 365 Security & Compliance center open.
-You must log out of Microsoft 365 as Nestor and log back in as the MOD Administrator account so that Holly can manage the Exchange admin roles and permissions.
+2. The Microsoft Edge browser should still be open from Lab 4 where you were logged into Microsoft 365 as Allan Deyoung and you had the Office 365 Security & Compliance center open.
+You must log out of Microsoft 365 as Allan and log back in as the MOD Administrator account so that Holly can manage the Exchange admin roles and permissions.

-    On the **Office 365 Security & Compliance** center tab, select Nestor’s picture in the upper right-hand corner of the screen, and in the menu that appears, select **Sign out**.
+    On the **Office 365 Security & Compliance** center tab, select Allan’s picture in the upper right-hand corner of the screen, and in the menu that appears, select **Sign out**.